 Identifies scratches beyond 60um wide and digs greater than 400um for low-end optical or high-end industrial applications.

 Used to identify scratches beyond 40um wide and digs greater than 200um for common optical applications.

 Identifies scratches beyond 20um wide and digs greater than 100um for high-end optical applications.

 Various collimated lighting is used to identify defects to 1um for critical optical applications.

 The angle, distance, and/or orientation of the glass being inspected to the light source.

 The angle at which the part is held to the light source can influence the visibility of a defect.
 The specified angle may be driven by the final application (coatings to be applied, angle to be viewed, etc.) or to achieve maximum effectiveness.
-Unless otherwise specified, the angle will be defined by the standard to orientation.
+Unless otherwise specified, the angle will be defined by the standard of orientation.

 The distance of the glass from the light source is generally defined by the specified light intensity.
-However, under certain conditions it may be necessary to specify distance in conjunction with light intensity.
+However, under certain conditions, it may be necessary to specify the distance in conjunction with light intensity.
 If no specification is provided, distance from the light source will be defined by the specified light intensity.